Every Cut Lands

 Pick musical lengths

-Drop clips to the timeline
+Drop clips on the timeline

-Keep the arrangement reusable
+Reuse the arrangement

 Export for YouTube